kea/certbot-nginx-unit/README.md

 =====================

 * Supports NGINX Unit/1.31*
+* Supports cerbot 1.21+
 * automatic install certificates

 Install
 =======

-After you have installed the plugin and have configured the unit listener for port 80 and 443 (https://unit.nginx.org/howto/certbot/#generating-certificates)
+You have to install the plugin and configure the unit listener for port 80

-In the listeners section the `*:80` is for the webroot certification generation and the `*:443` part is for the application and for storing the name of the certificate.

 ```
 # unitc /config